andrebystrom/ablc/README.md

 2. > meson compile -C buildDir

 ### Running
+The following instructions have been tested on Linux:

 1.  cd into buildDir
 > > cd buildDir
 2. compile src program to asm